- The Red Journal

 Yes!
 With a private tour, it’s much easier as your guide can tell you how to avoid peanut oil and peanuts and other items you may have an allergy to.

-It’s generally best to avoid tap water and ask about the source of water in restaurants, but ice is usually safe.
+It’s generally best to avoid tap water, drink bottled or purified water, and ask about the source of water in restaurants, but ice is usually safe.

 Yes, 4G connectivity is very good in Thailand.
 Some plans, like T-Mobile allow for free unlimited data internationally, though it is usually at a 2g speed.
 However, that’s often good enough for texts and emails and some browsing.